 We are slowly collecting animals around here, and this is our newest addition.

 Shasta is a big girl.
 She doesn’t weigh as much as some big dogs, but she is tall.
-When she stands on her hind legs, she is about 5 1/2 feet from toes to floppy ears.
+When she stands on her hind legs, she is about 5 1/2 feet from her toes to her floppy ears.
 Not a small dog by any means, despite her 57 pounds.
 She definitely has that slender, German Shepard build.

 Every time I feed Shasta, she immediately buries her nose in her food and inevitably ends up pushing the bowl all over the kitchen floor before she has finished eating.
-Poor thing literally has to “chase” her dinner all over the kitchen!
+The poor thing literally has to “chase” her dinner all over the kitchen!
 For a while, I stood there with the bowl pushing against my feet, but that got old pretty quickly.

 After our move from Sonoma County to my Mom’s house, I had a shelf that I didn’t know what to do with.
 A shelf made out of wood crates that had been nailed together.

 One of the crates just happened to come loose in the move.
 So I grabbed it and made the following dog feeder for her.
 She’s been a very happy girl at dinner ever since, now that dinner actually stands still for her to eat it!

 Using a wooden crate, secure a “shelf” in the middle if it does not already have one.
 This will give your bowls a little extra support as well as make them a bit more secure when you pick them up.
 Thankfully, mine already had one, so I was able to skip this step.